adotland/lando.blog./pages/posts/javascript-string-trim-regular-expressions.md

 **All tests run on Node 16 LTS, browser results will vary**

-native trim and its JS couterpart are by far the fastest, next is the non-regex solution, with the regexes coming in last
+Native trim and its JS couterpart are by far the fastest, next is the non-regex solution, with the regexes coming in last

 | test                    | method       | ops/sec    | pct error |
 | ----------------------- | ------------ | ---------- | --------- |